 Dr Whittaker encourages students to enhance their science communication and accompanies them on their own outreach activities.
 His outreach work has included assisting with science equipment demonstrations on programs such as QI, and Wonders of Nature.
 He has also written popular science articles on solar physics.

 In his spare time Dr Whittaker has also worked with researchers at local hospitals in New Zealand, co-authoring a publication, and assisting with academic posters - on the racial disparity of the treatment of Otitis Media.
-He is looking at writing children’s books on physics, and also plays the guitar… badly.
+He is looking at writing children’s books on physics, and producing a podcast on academic life for students.

 Sponsors and collaborators